bdickason/bdickason.com/posts/use-your-damn-product.md

 ---
 title: Use your damn product
 date: 2021-01-15
-description: People dream up a laundry list of features but don't know what their users want.
+description: "People dream up a laundry list of features but don't know what their users want.
+Use your product as an actual customer.
+Spend time going through your onboarding flows repeatedly, actively use your platform as a creator.
+You'll uncover a host of usability issues and things that don't make sense."
 thumbnail: /static/posts/use-your-damn-product/eddie-arsenio.jpg
 layout: layouts/post.njk
 ---